 - Carry out the urban transportation planning process and develop the planning work programs, transportation plan, and transportation improvement program.

-- Insure that the Transportation Planning Process and the plans and improvement projects emerging from that process are consistent with the policies and desires of local government.
+- Ensure that the transportation planning process and the plans and improvement projects emerging from that process are consistent with the policies and desires of local government.

 - Serve as a forum for the resolution of conflicts that arise during the course of developing the Transportation Plan and the Transportation Improvement Program.